Drug-resistant malaria: the world's next big health crisis?

 Experts say his case could be an indication of drug resistance to the mosquito-borne disease, which has been spreading in Myanmar and other countries in the Mekong River basin in what threatens to become the next big global health emergency if it marches on to India and Africa.

-"This was a missed opportunity," said Eisa Hamid, an epidemiologist working with the United Nations in Myanmar, who specializes in monitoring and evaluating malaria programs.
+"This was a missed opportunity," said Eisa Hamid, an epidemiologist working with the United Nations in Myanmar, who specialises in monitoring and evaluating malaria programmes.

 Normally, after three days of treatment the farmer's blood should have been clear of malaria-transmitting parasites.